cmondi151/cmondi151/README.md

 https://github.com/cmondi151/project_D-Hackathon_Challenge

 #### Overview
-For this project students were given one day to pick a tabular dataset and make a predictive model with it.
+For this project students were given one day to pick a tabular dataset and make a predictive model.
 Similiar to Project 3 above (Reddit Post Classifications), I decided to do a sentiment analysis for Amazon Alexa reviews (Kaggle Competition).
-The goal was to predict what rating (score of 1 - 5) an individual gave the Alexa using only the content from their written review.
+The goal was to predict what rating (score of 1 - 5) an individual gave the Alexa they recently purchased using only the content from their written review.

-Given the short amount of time to complete this, there's a limited amount of cleansing, EDA, pre-processing, and model testing done here in comparison to the other projects in my repository.
+Given the short amount of time to complete this, there's a limited amount of cleansing, EDA, pre-processing, and model testing applied in this project in comparison to the other projects in my repository.

 ---